Hungary travel advice

 Petty crime

-• Ensure that your personal belongings, including your passport and other travel documents, are secure at all times
+- keep your personal belongings, including your passport and other travel documents, in a secure place

 Car thefts and highway robberies may occur.
-Tactics are used by thieves to persuade drivers to pull over, allowing them to steal items from the distracted driver’s car
+Tactics are used by thieves to persuade drivers to pull over, allowing them to steal items from the distracted driver’s car.

-• Be cautious when stopping at gas stations and highway parking areas, especially after dark
+- Be cautious when stopping at gas stations and highway parking areas, especially after dark

 Terrorism